Systems: Win 10, Office 365, Microsoft Teams, LeanIX, SharePoint.

 Systems: Win 10, Office 2016, Matrix42, Atlassian JIRA, Atlassian Confluence.

 IT was strategically realigned, with the majority of IT services outsourced.
-The task was to implement processes in the areas of provider management, IT procurement, and IT contract management and to integrate stakeholders, who were going through a paradigm shift, into their new roles.
+The task was to implement the processes in provider management, IT procurement and IT contract management and to integrate stakeholders, who were undergoing a paradigm shift, into their new roles.
 Documentation and process descriptions were recorded in the wiki software Confluence.
-After completing the RPI/PRP phase, specific contracts for the IT services were created.
-Since some IT services were also used by the branch in Austria, which is subject to regulations by the Austrian Financial Market Authority (FMA), the client was comprehensively advised on complying with these regulations and the contract documents were adjusted accordingly.
-The tasks were:
+After the RPI/PRP phase was completed, specific contracts for IT services were created.
+Since some IT services were also used by the branch in Austria, which is subject to the regulations of the Austrian Financial Market Authority (FMA), the client was extensively advised on complying with these regulations and the contract documents were adjusted accordingly.
+The tasks included:

 Design and implementation of reporting requirements during the transition phase of the outsourcing project between LANXESS Deutschland GmbH and Fujitsu Technology Solutions GmbH.
-In this project, the contractual requirements provided in English had to be understood and any contractual gaps clarified and agreed with the client.
-A total of around 160 reports were contractually required, some of which had to be created manually in the Future Mode of Operation (FMO).
-In doing so, I provided consulting and recommendations on the contractual requirements and acted as an interface to stakeholders.
+As part of this project, the contractual requirements, which were provided in English, had to be understood and any contractual gaps clarified and coordinated with the client.
+In total, around 160 reports were contractually required, with some of them having to be created manually in the Future Mode of Operation (FMO).
+In this context, I provided consulting and recommendations on the contractual requirements and acted as an interface to the stakeholders.
 Creation and implementation of reports for the processes:

-As part of the complex outsourcing of the service areas Application Development, Application Operation and Application Maintenance, the task consisted of two consecutive steps.
-First, the multi-provider management was built and established in Commerz Systems, with the challenge of effectively integrating provider management into the company, which was still being set up itself.
-At the same time, the services mentioned, together with the associated external employees, were transferred from Commerzbank AG to Tata Consultancy Services.
+In the context of the complex outsourcing of the service areas Application Development, Application Operation, and Application Maintenance, the task consisted of two consecutive steps.
+First, multi-provider management was built and established at Commerz Systems, with the challenge of integrating provider management effectively into the company, which was still being developed.
+At the same time, the mentioned services and the related external staff were transferred from Commerzbank AG to Tata Consultancy Services.
 During the outsourcing transition, Tata Consultancy Services was monitored for compliance with their contractual obligations.

 Infosys, an Indian IT service provider, took over the service for 120 business applications (AMS BI) as well as the service desk of the VW Group from the previous IT service provider.
-As part of the transition, the main task was to specify the contractual requirements in detail and implement them according to the ITIL framework.
-A future operating model (FMO) was developed and integrated into the current operating model (CMO) according to the customer's global guidelines.
+During the transition, the main task was to specify the contractual requirements in detail and implement them according to the ITIL framework.
+In the process, a future operating model (FMO) was developed and integrated into the current operating model (CMO) under the customer's global guidelines.

 Operational documentation:**

-Created audit-proof operation manuals and other IT service documentation.
+Creating audit-proof operations manuals and other IT service documentation.

 The challenge was to consolidate relevant information from the infrastructure operated by two IT service providers.

-In the course of this task, identified audit findings were resolved, and the operations manual was successfully implemented according to MaRisk requirements.
+During this task, identified audit findings were addressed, and the operations manual was successfully implemented according to the MaRisk requirements.

 Printer rollout:**

-Took full project management for a printer rollout at various locations for the client.
+Managed the full project of a printer rollout at various sites for the client.

-Started with requirements analysis through implementation up to the successful go-live.
+Starting from requirement analysis through implementation to the successful go-live.

-Integrated an agile approach when needed to react flexibly to changing requirements.
+An agile approach could be integrated when needed to adapt flexibly to changing requirements.

-With my extensive experience in different IT organizations and projects, I could identify and assess potential risks early.
+Thanks to my extensive experience in various IT organizations and projects, I was able to identify and assess potential risks early.

 To ensure a smooth transition to go-live status, I applied the PRINCE2 methodology.

-As part of the second generation outsourcing of desktop and print services at ODDO BHF-BANK, the provider Operational Services was advised in the offer, due diligence, and transition phases.
-The following tasks were successfully carried out:
+In the context of the second generation outsourcing of desktop and printing services at ODDO BHF-BANK, the provider Operational Services was advised in the offer, due diligence, and transition phases.
+The following tasks were successfully implemented:

-As part of the international rollout of Windows 7 for client systems and the comprehensive migration of the IT infrastructure to Novell technologies (eDirectory and ZENworks), the operational processes were modeled and implemented in detail according to ITIL standards.
-This included carefully defining and introducing new roles within the IT organization, as well as extensive training and onboarding of employees into their new areas of responsibility.
-As project manager, I was also responsible for the international migration of a complex cross-share-location structure.
-This task required precise planning and close coordination of the teams at various sites to ensure a smooth transition.
-In addition, I was responsible for configuring and implementing the ITSM tool (Novell Service Desk International), which served as the central ticket system to support the new IT infrastructure.
+In the context of the international rollout of Windows 7 for client systems and the comprehensive migration of the IT infrastructure to Novell technologies (eDirectory and ZENworks), the operational processes were modeled and implemented in detail according to ITIL standards.
+This included the careful definition and introduction of new roles within the IT organization as well as comprehensive training and onboarding of staff into their new responsibilities.
+As the project manager, I was also responsible for the international migration of a complex cross-share location structure.
+This task required precise planning and close coordination of the teams involved at various locations to ensure a smooth transition.
+In addition, I was responsible for configuring and implementing the ITSM tool (Novell Service Desk International), which served as the central ticket system supporting the new IT infrastructure.

 Systems: Win 7, Office 2010, SAP.